purestorage/pso-csi/README.md

 **In OpenShift 3.11 the Red Hat preferred installation method is using an Operator.
 Follow the instructions in the [PSO operator directory](./operator/README.md).**

-Refer to the [k8s-plugin README](./pure-k8s-plugin/README.md) or the [csi-plugin README](./pure-csi/README.md) for further installation steps.
+Refer to the [csi-plugin README](./pureStorageDriver/README.md) for further installation steps.

 ## PSO on the Internet

 [Checkout a list of some blogs related to Pure Service Orchestrator](./docs/blog_posts.md)

 ## Contributing
 We welcome contributions.
-The PSO Helm Charts project is under [Apache 2.0 license](https://github.com/purestorage/helm-charts/blob/master/LICENSE).
+The PSO Helm Charts project is under [Apache 2.0 license](https://github.com/purestorage/pure-csi-driver/blob/master/LICENSE).
 We accept contributions via GitHub pull requests.

 ## Report a Bug
-For filing bugs, suggesting improvements, or requesting new features, please open an [issue](https://github.com/purestorage/helm-charts/issues).
+For filing bugs, suggesting improvements, or requesting new features, please open an [issue](https://github.com/purestorage/pure-csi-driver/issues).